vscode-neovim/vscode-neovim/README.md

     -   Indent guide extensions (VSCode has built-in indent guides)
     -   Brackets highlighter extensions (VSCode has built-in feature)
 -   VSCode extensions that delay the extension host like "Bracket Pair Colorizer"
--   VIM plugins that increase latency and cause performance problems.
+-   Vim plugins that increase latency and cause performance problems.
     -   Make sure to disable unneeded plugins, as many of them don't make sense with VSCode and may cause problems.
     -   You don't need any code, highlighting, completion, LSP plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders, etc.